conmaol/maglocunus/r/relational_algebra.md

 | 4 | Mark | Cunus | 1978 |
 | 5 | Tom  | Young | 1992 |

+The above restriction is sometimes written as $\bigcup(members,newMembers)$.

 Note that the two input tables need to be *union compatible* – their columns must be defined over the same domains.

 Back to: [Top](#)

 ## Products

-The `product` operation combines every row of one input table with every row of another.
+The `product` operation × combines every row of one input table with every row of another.

 For example, given the following 4x4 input table called `members`: